BrianPugh/torchsample/docs/Overview.rst

    sampled = ts.sample(coords, image, mode="nearest", feat_last=False)
    assert (sampled == image).all()

 Using TorchSample, the code is much more terse, readable, and less likely to contain a bug.
-This allows the programmer to instead focus on their actual network architecture rather than getting caught up in the machinery.
+This allows the developer to instead focus on their actual network architecture rather than getting caught up in the coordinate/sampling machinery.